 Northern Medical Services (NMS) employs a unique team approach, working toward equitable, accessible health care in a geographically and culturally distinct setting.
-It is one of seven divisions of the Department of Academic Family Medicine, University of Saskatchewan.
+It is a department within the College of Medicine, University of Saskatchewan.

 In northern communities, the physician's role is much more than the clinical care of patients.
 Liaison with other healthcare personnel, local community and other agencies providing services to the community is essential.
-NMS works cooperatively with the Saskatchewan Health Authority (which Keewatin Yatthé Health Region and the Mamawetan Churchill River Health Region are a part of); the Athabasca Health Authority; and Tribal Councils in the provision of these services.
+NMS works cooperatively with the Saskatchewan Health Authority (the Northwest Area (former Keewatin Yatthe) and Northeast Area (former Mamawetan Churchill)); the Athabasca Health Authority; and Tribal Councils in the provision of these services.

 Explore our regions